QuantumLabs869/QuantumQuest/CODE_OBFUSCATION_NOTICE.md

 1. **Local Containers**: Use tools like Docker to run the code in a controlled environment.
 Docker containers help isolate the code from your main system.
 You can find setup instructions for Docker [here](https://docs.docker.com/get-docker/).

 2. **Virtual Machines**: Set up a virtual machine (VM) to test the code in an isolated environment.
 This helps ensure that any potential issues don’t affect your main system.
-You can use software like [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/products/workstation-player.html) for this purpose.

 If you have specific questions about features or need to see something in action, I can provide screenshots or screen recordings.
 Feel free to reach out with any questions or concerns.
 I’m here to help and make sure everything works safely for you.
 [click here](https://t.me/QuantumLabs869_bot).